 Conditional Wait Example

-- The first section marks the end of a participant’s life cycle.
-After 28 days, the participant no longer will receive reminders and their participation status will be completed.
+- The third section marks the end of a participant’s life cycle.
+After 30 days, the participant no longer will receive reminders and their participation status will be completed.

-- If the second or third sections are assigned higher wait times than the first, the reminder/escalation mails do not go out.
+- If the first or second sections are assigned higher wait times than the third, the reminder/escalation mails do not go out.

 Set Timer is represented by a blue circle.
 Clicking the Set Timer option allows a user to control the time interval before the next email in the campaign is sent automatically.
 This is usually configured between a Heads Up Email and a Survey Email.
 The Timer begins after the heads-up email is sent.